FRITZ!Box 7590 Service - Knowledge Base

 - Call up myfritz.net in a web browser.

-- Enter the email address you used to register with MyFRITZ! in the field.
+- In the corresponding fields, enter the email address and MyFRITZ! password you used to register with MyFRITZ!, and click "Log In".

 - Solve the CAPTCHA.

-- You will now be redirected to the MyFRITZ! home page of your FRITZ!Box.
+- You will now be redirected to the MyFRITZ! home page of the FRITZ!Box.